decipher2k/Windows-AI-Assistant/README.md

 Update v2.4: Speech recognition does now detect longer sentences.
 Groq quota draining has been prevented.
 Chat history addet.
 It is now possible to do real conversations.

-The Groq speech detection is now independent of Background noise.
+The Groq speech detection is now independent of Background noise without speech.
 The Azure speech recognition is still prone to quota draining.

 Features:

-Seamlessly integrates with ChatGPT, Groq, Ollama and Awan Advanced voice recognition powered by Azure speech services and Groq Voice controlled interaction with Windows
+Seamlessly integrates with ChatGPT and Groq
+Advanced voice recognition powered by Azure speech services or Groq Voice controlled interaction with Windows
 Plugin system
 Program starter using key sentences